-- (1) Subject to (2), an Insurance Manager may provide Insurance Management services to both Insurers (including both-AIFC-Incorporated Insurers, AIFC-incorporated Takaful Operators and their Branches).
-An Insurance Manager may also provide Insurance Management services to -and Non-AIFC insurers and Non-AIFC Takaful Operators (i.e. insurers or Takaful Operators operating entirely outside the AIFC). - (2) An Insurance Manager must not underwrite on behalf of a Non-AIFC insurer or Non-AIFC

-Takaful Operator in relation to a Contract of Insurance or a Takaful Contract with or for a

-Retail Client, unless the Insurance Manager has obtained the prior written approval of the

-AFSA in respect of that insurer or Takaful Operator.
+- (1) Subject to (2), an Insurance Manager may provide Insurance Management services to AIFC Incorporated Insurers, AIFC-incorporated Takaful Operators and their Branches.
+An Insurance Manager may also provide Insurance Management services to Non-AIFC Insurers and Non-AIFC Takaful Operators (i.e. insurers or Takaful Operators operating entirely outside the AIFC). - (2) An Insurance Manager must not underwrite on behalf of a Non-AIFC insurer or Non-AIFC Takaful Operator in relation to a Contract of Insurance or a Takaful Contract with or for a Retail Client, unless the Insurance Manager has obtained the prior written approval of the AFSA in respect of that insurer or Takaful Operator.